 'Commemorating the Aborigines and their craftsmanship.
 This district, formerly their meeting place, was known to them as Bark Hill.
 On this site grew an immense gum tree from which the Aborigines carved a large bark canoe.
 This canoe was probably launched on a passing stream which now flows underground to the river Yarra.'

 The monument was a joint initiative of the Aborigines Advancement League – Kew Branch and the Kew Historical Society.
 It and was built in 1965.
 Former residents remember the site being a regular gathering place for the local Aboriginal and Torres Strait Islander community in the 1960s.

 Boroondara reconciliation activities

 We are developing our draft Boroondara Reconciliation Strategy to formalise our commitment to reconciliation in our community.
 The strategy will include a 4-year vision for reconciliation in the community and set a clear roadmap for implementing reconciliation initiatives in collaboration with Aboriginal and Torres Strait Islander peoples and the broader community.

 We will present the draft strategy for public comment in late 2021.
-To find out more, visit our Reconciliation Strategy page.
+To find out more, read our Reconciliation Strategy.

 In the past 5 years, the City of Boroondara has also participated in the following key activities: